Jayfeather233/shinxBot/README.md

 - Play UNO game in QQ groups.
 - Play a guess number game in group or private.
-- Simulate the delivery system of PokémonCaféReMix.
+- Simulate the delivery system of PokémonCaféReMix. (not updated)
 - Generate a fake forward message in a group or private.
 - Generate a Vaporeon image.
 - Homo number generator.
 From [itorr](https://github.com/itorr/homo).
-- Get Japanese anime image.
+- Get Japanese anime image, it seems that json API has failed.
 From [dmoe](https://www.dmoe.cc).
 - Keywords reply.
 - React to group member change.
 - Online compiler.